 The information circular with respect to the Meeting is available online, as further described below.
 It provides additional information about the matters to be dealt with at the Meeting and is deemed to form part of this notice.
-Disclosure regarding the election of directors may be found in the section of the information circular entitled "Election of Directors", disclosure regarding the appointment of auditors may be found in the section of the information circular entitled "Appointment of Auditors".
+Disclosure regarding the election of directors may be found in the section of the information circular entitled "Election of Directors", disclosure regarding the appointment of auditors may be found in the section of the information circular entitled "Appointment of Auditors", disclosure regarding equity compensation arrangements (including approval of specific option grants) may be found in the section of the information circular entitled "Additional Matters to be Acted Upon".